mnink275/KUnorderedMap/README.md

 # MyUnorderedMap

 - My implementation of the unordered_map.
-It was created for learning and for a better figuring out of C++.
+It was created for learning, practicing and better understanding of C++.

 - The executable file was checked under Valgrind with flags:
   ```shell